cybertraining-dsc/fa20-523-337/project/project.md

 - Prepare the data

-Scikit learn has inbuilt libraries to handle Train/Test Split as part the "model_selection" package.
+Scikit learn has inbuilt libraries to handle Train/Test Split as part the model_selection package.
 We split the dataset randomly with 80% Training and 20% Testing datasets.

 - Model Algorithms and Optimization Methods